pivot-access-ltd/bma-offline-docs/originals/concepts-and-terms.md

 A node is a general term that refers to multiple, more specific objects.
 Nodes are managed by MAAS through a life cycle, from adding and enlistment into MAAS, through commissioning, allocation and deployment.
 Nodes are then either released back into the pool of nodes or retired.

-Nodes include:
+Nodes include three classes of objects:

--   Controllers
+1. Controllers
--   Machines
+2. Machines
--   Devices
+3. Devices

 See [Machine actions](#heading--machine-actions) and [Machine statuses](#heading--machine-statuses) below for an overview of a node's life cycle.